hellobridges/jacknagydotcom/README.md

 ## How it Works: The Two-File System

-Instead of many complex rule files, this system uses just two core Markdown files:
+Instead of many complex rule files, this system uses just two core Markdown files stored in `.cursor/workflow`:

 1.  **`project_config.md` (Long-Term Memory - LTM):**
     *   **Purpose:** Holds the stable, essential information about your project.